ci-lab-cz/streamd/README.md

 Standard Molecular Dynamics Simulation Run:
   -p FILENAME, --protein FILENAME
-                        input file of protein.
+                        Input file of protein.
 Supported formats: *.pdb or gro -d WDIR, --wdir WDIR  Working directory.
 If not set the current directory will be used.
   -l FILENAME, --ligand FILENAME
-                        input file with compound(s).
-Supported formats: *.mol or sdf or mol2 --cofactor FILENAME   input file with compound(s).
-Supported formats: *.mol or sdf or mol2 --clean_previous_md   remove a production MD simulation directory if it exists to re-initialize production MD setup --hostfile FILENAME   text file with addresses of nodes of dask SSH cluster.
+                        Input file with compound(s).
+Supported formats: *.mol or sdf or mol2 --cofactor FILENAME   Input file with compound(s).
+Supported formats: *.mol or sdf or mol2 --clean_previous_md   Remove a production MD simulation directory if it exists to re-initialize production MD setup --hostfile FILENAME   Text file with addresses of nodes of dask SSH cluster.
 The most typical, it can be passed as $PBS_NODEFILE variable from inside a PBS script.
                         The first line in this file will be the address of the scheduler running on the standard port 8786.
 If omitted, calculations will run on a single machine as usual.
   -c INTEGER, --ncpu INTEGER
-                        number of CPU per server.
-Use all cpus by default.
+                        Number of CPU per server.
+Use all available cpus by default.
+  --mdrun_per_node INTEGER
+                        Number of simulations to run per 1 server.In case of multiple simulations per node, the available CPU cores will be split evenly across these simulations.By default, run only 1 simulation per node and use all available cpus --device cpu          Calculate bonded and non-bonded interactions on: auto, cpu, gpu --gpu_ids GPU ID [GPU ID ...]
+                        List of unique GPU device IDs available to use.
+Use in case of multiple GPUs usage or using exact GPU devices.
-  --topol topol.top     topology file (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
+  --ntmpi_per_gpu int   The number of thread-MPI ranks to start per GPU.
+The default, 1, will start one rank per GPU --topol topol.top     Topology file (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names.
   --topol_itp topol_chainA.itp topol_chainB.itp [topol_chainA.itp topol_chainB.itp ...]
-                        Itp files for individual protein chains (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names --posre posre.itp [posre.itp ...]
+                        itp files for individual protein chains (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names.
+  --posre posre.itp [posre.itp ...]
-                        posre file(s) (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names
+                        posre file(s) (required if a gro-file is provided for the protein).All output files obtained from gmx2pdb should preserve the original names.
   --protein_forcefield amber99sb-ildn
-                        Force Field for protein preparation.
-                        Other available FF can be found at Miniconda3/envs/md/share/gromacs/top --md_time ns          time of MD simulation in ns --npt_time ps         time of NPT equilibration in ps --nvt_time ps         time of NVT equilibration in ps --seed int            seed
+                        Force Field for protein preparation.Available FF can be found at Miniconda3/envs/md/share/gromacs/top --md_time ns          Time of MD simulation in ns --npt_time ps         Time of NPT equilibration in ps.
-  --not_clean_log_files
+  --nvt_time ps         Time of NVT equilibration in ps.
+  --seed int            seed
+  --not_clean_backup_files
-                        Not to remove all backups of md files --steps [STEPS ...]
+                        Not to remove all backups of md files.
+  --steps [STEPS ...]
 Run a particular step(s) of the StreaMD run.
-Options:
-                        1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration step (minimization, NVT, NPT) 3 - run MD simulation
+Options:1 - run preparation step (protein, ligand, cofactor preparation) 2 - run MD equilibration
-                        4 - run MD analysis
-                        Ex: 3 4.
-                        If 2 or 3 or 4 step(s) are used --wdir_to_continue argument should be
+                        step (minimization, NVT, NPT) 3 - run MD simulation 4 - run MD analysis.
+Ex: 3 4 If 2/3/4 step(s) are used --wdir_to_continue argument should
-                        used to provide directories with files obtained during the previous steps --wdir_to_continue DIRNAME [DIRNAME ...]
+                        be used to provide directories with files obtained during the step 1 --wdir_to_continue DIRNAME [DIRNAME ...]
-                        single or multiple directories contain simulations created by the tool.
-                        Use with steps 2,3,4 to continue the run.
-Should consist of: tpr, cpt, xtc and all_ligand_resid.txt files.
+                        Single or multiple directories contain simulations created by the tool.
+Use with steps 2,3,4 to continue run. ' Should consist of: tpr, cpt, xtc and all_ligand_resid.txt files.
 File all_ligand_resid.txt is optional and used to run md analysis for the ligands.
 If you want to continue your own simulation not created by the tool use --tpr, --cpt, --xtc and --wdir or arguments (--ligand_list_file is optional and required to run md analysis after simulation )

 Continue or Extend Molecular Dynamics Simulation:
   --deffnm preffix for md files
+                        Preffix for the md files.
 Used to run, extend or continue the simulation.
-                        If --wdir_to_continue is used files as deffnm.tpr, deffnm.cpt, deffnm.xtc will be searched from --wdir_to_continue directories
-  --tpr FILENAME        use explicit tpr to continue a non-StreaMD simulation --cpt FILENAME        use explicit cpt to continue a non-StreaMD simulation --xtc FILENAME        use explicit xtc to continue a non-StreaMD simulation --ligand_list_file all_ligand_resid.txt
+If --wdir_to_continue is used files as deffnm.tpr, deffnm.cpt, deffnm.xtc will be searched from --wdir_to_continue directories --tpr FILENAME        Use explicit tpr arguments to continue a non-StreaMD simulation --cpt FILENAME        Use explicit cpt arguments to continue a non-StreaMD simulation --xtc FILENAME        Use explicit xtc arguments to continue a non-StreaMD simulation --ligand_list_file all_ligand_resid.txt
                         If you want automatic md analysis for ligands was run after continue of non-StreaMD simulation you should set ligand_list file.
 Format of the file (no headers): user_ligand_id gromacs_ligand_id.
 Example: my_ligand UNL.
 Can be set up or placed into --wdir_to_continue directory(ies)
-  --ligand_id UNL       If you want to run an automatic md analysis for a ligand after continue of simulation you can set ligand_id if it is not UNL as a default value
+  --ligand_id UNL       If you want to run an automatic md analysis for the ligand after continue of simulation you can set ligand_id if it is not UNL default value

 Boron-containing molecules or MCPBPY usage (use together with Standard Molecular Dynamics Simulation Run arguments group):
   --activate_gaussian module load Gaussian/09-d01
-                        string that load gaussian module if necessary --gaussian_exe g09 or /apps/all/Gaussian/09-d01/g09/g09
+                        String to load gaussian module if necessary --gaussian_exe g09 or /apps/all/Gaussian/09-d01/g09/g09
-                        path to gaussian executable or alias.
-Requred to run preparation of boron-containing compounds.
+                        Path to gaussian executable or alias.
+Required to run preparation of boron-containing compounds.
   --gaussian_basis B3LYP/6-31G*
                         Gaussian Basis
   --gaussian_memory 120GB
                         Gaussian Memory Usage

-MCPBPY usage (use together with Standard Molecular Dynamics Simulation Run and Boron-containing molecules arguments group):
+MCPBPY usage (Use together with Standard Molecular Dynamics Simulation Run and Boron-containing molecules arguments group):
   --metal_resnames [MN ...]
                         Metal residue names to run MCPB.py procedure.
 Start MCPBPY procedure only if gaussian_exe and activate_gaussian arguments are set up,Otherwise standard gmx2pdb procedure will be run.
   --metal_cutoff 2.8    Metal residue cutoff to run MCPB.py procedure
   --metal_charges {MN:2, ZN:2, CA:2}
-                        Metal residue charges in dictionary formatStart MCPBPY procedure only if metal_resnames and gaussian_exe and activate_gaussian arguments are set up,Otherwise standard gmx2pdb procedure will be run.
+                        Metal residue charges in dictionary formatStart MCPBPY procedure only if metal_resnames and gaussian_exe and activate_gaussian arguments are set up, otherwise standard gmx2pdb procedure will be run
 ```
 ### **Examples**
 Before run MD simulation it is important to prepare protein by yourself to make sure you simulate correct system.
 #### Example of preparation steps before MD: